|

 Every few steps I had to stop to get breath.
 I already forgot that such was

-patients.
+my usual performance before the improvement of chest volume.
 To successfully derotate the chest additional

 manipulative and physiotherapy is needed.
 My walks with backpack